Cyberlorians/Articles/MaliciousActivityandSentinelP4.md

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/getvtcomments.png)

 To sum this all up.
 You now have IP2GEOComments which will auto run when an incident triggers AND you now have the ability to run Get-VirusTotalIPReport for FREE.
-A quick note, you can run the Virus Total playbook on any investigation of your choice now.
+Disclaimer: you can run the Virus Total playbook on any investigation of your choice now.
 This concludes my 4 part mini series.
 I hope you have enjoyed and my detailed steps helped.

 ## [Back to Part-1: Malicious traffic in Sentinel](https://github.com/Cyberlorians/Articles/blob/main/MaliciousActivityandSentinelP1.md) ##
 ## [Back to Part-2: Malicious traffic in Sentinel](https://github.com/Cyberlorians/Articles/blob/main/MaliciousActivityandSentinelP2.md) ##